romanaruqia/Advanced-Mathematical-Physics/README.md

 # Scilab
-A list of various projects, from the backdrop of physics, coded in Scilab
+A list of various projects, from a number of branches of physics - ranging from Quantum Mechanics and Advanced Mathematical Physics, coded in Scilab